Pearls from artists* # 260

 Comments are welcome!

 Posted on August 9, 2017, in An Artist's Life, Creative Process, Inspiration, Photography, Quotes, Working methods and tagged "A Sense of the Mysterious: Science and the Human Spirit", Alan Lightman, analogy, creative moment, planing, Suffolk County.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 260.